 114th Congress (2015–2017)

-This bill was introduced on October 28, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 28, 2015, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying